AN INTRODUCTION TO THE SCALES OF MT MERU

 triplet by placing the top tone in between the two numbers we used to

-separated by 3, hence an equal beating triad.
-This 3 is found in our recurrent sequence.
-Further up we
+separated by 5, hence resulting in an equal beating triad.
+This number 5 is also found in our recurrent sequence.

-properties of the sum triplet to the proportional triad was developed by Wilson in
+properties of the sum triplet to the proportional triad were developed by Wilson in

-The choice is where do we start our scale to presents us with a musical and artistic choice as opposed to
+The decision as to where in the numerical series we might start our scale presents us with a musical and artistic choice as opposed to

-strictly mathematical results.
-The beginning seed more often falls short of giving us a real cue as to where we will end up when it is converged.
-Wilson thought of it like when a seed grows into a plant the seed
+strictly mathematical determinants.
+The beginning seed rarely gives us a real cue as to where the scale will end up when it gets closer to converging.
+Wilson compared it to how when a seed grows into a plant, the seed

-disappears or is discarded in the sprout or shoot, and so it is when the case we form scales using these
+disappears or is discarded in the sprout or shoot, and so it is the case when we discard the beginnings of our series to form scales using these

 numerical sequences.
 Depending on how many steps our recurrent sequence spans,